Performance of linear solvers in tensor-train format on current multicore architectures: Conclusion and future work

 \section{Conclusion and future work}

 In this paper, we discussed the complexity and the performance of linear solvers in tensor-train format.
-In particular, we considered three different common methods, namely TT-GMRES, TT-MALS (DMRG approach for linear systems) and TT-AMEn, and tested their behavior for a simple, non-symmetric discretization of a convection-diffusion equation.
-Concerning the complexity in terms of floating point operations, we illustrated that TT-AMEn can be about $100\times$ faster than TT-MALS, which in turn can be about $100 \times$ faster than TT-GMRES.
-These results already include an optimized orthogonalization scheme for the Arnoldi iteration in the TT-GMRES method which is also used as inner iteration of the TT-MALS method.
+In particular, we considered three different common methods, namely TT-GMRES, MALS (DMRG approach for linear systems) and AMEn, and tested their behavior for a simple, non-symmetric discretization of a convection-diffusion equation.
+Concerning the complexity in terms of floating-point operations, we illustrated that AMEn can be about $100\times$ faster than MALS, which in turn can be about $100 \times$ faster than TT-GMRES.
+These results already include an optimized orthogonalization scheme for the Arnoldi iteration in the TT-GMRES method which is also used as inner iteration of the MALS method.

 Concerning the performance, we focussed on the required building blocks on a many-core CPU.
 We suggested three improvements over the standard implementation: (a) exploiting orthogonalities in the TT-addition with subsequent truncation, (b) using a Q-less tall-skinny QR (TSQR) implementation to speed up costly singular value and QR decompositions, and (c) optimizing the memory layout/ordering of required tensor-contraction sequences for applying the tensor-train operator in the inner iteration.
 As improvements (a) and (b) lead to less robust underlying linear algebra operations, we discussed their accuracy in the context of the required tensor-train operations.
 In addition, we presented a simple generic preconditioner based on a tensor-train rank-1 approximation of the operator.
 Overall, we obtained a speedup of about $5\times$ over the reference implementation on a 64-core CPU.